ATMI/Signex/README.md

 To train your custom model:

 1. Download/prepare dataset with label tools.
-We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label) or [Label Studio](https://labelstud.io/)
+We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label)

 2. Put all images in the [dataset/images](dataset/images) folder, currently all training images should be `.jpg`